Preventing outages with pkill's new --require-handler flag

 In general, when removing a signal handler from your application, it pays to do some spelunking and dig through any code or configuration that might send that signal to your process.
 This might include:

 Here is a small bpftrace program which can also help.
-Pass it a pid on the command line, and it will tell you which signals are being send to that pid, and by which process:
+Pass it a pid on the command line, and it will tell you which signals are being sent to that pid, and by which process:

 #!/usr/bin/env bpftrace